ppy/osu-wiki/wiki/Beatmap_Editor_Guides/Changing_Title_Text/en.md

 How to get it changed
 -------------------------

 Sadly, you can't do this yourself.
-Just ask a QAT to change it.
+Just ask a [QAT](/wiki/People/Quality_Assurance_Team) to change it.
 They're the only ones that are able to, so just give them a note of what you need/want, and if it's reasonable enough, you'll get your new title text on your map!
 Easy, right?!

-Why change?
+Why do I need to change?
 ------------

 If used correctly, it can add a certain effect (in a good way!) to a map.
 It changes the presentation of your map in an effective manner if used correctly by changing the elements and the time of the appearance of the title.
 If you're a storyboarder, this might be a very huge benefit to you!